-Some Groups have chosen to pursue additional skills or credentialing to meet specific local needs such as: cave rescue, Mountain Rescue Association accreditation for high-angle rescue, wilderness medicine, and support for nearby national and other parks.
-These additional skill sets are encouraged to the extent that they do not detract from fulfilling the core mission.
-Groups are encouraged to develop/adopt separate stand-alone standards and training programs for the other missions that a local Group chooses to support.
+Some Groups have chosen to pursue skills or credentialing to meet specific local needs such as cave rescue, Mountain Rescue Association accreditation for high-angle rescue, wilderness medicine, and support for nearby national and other parks.
+We encourage these skill sets to the extent that they do not detract from fulfilling our core mission.
+We encourage Groups to develop or adopt stand-alone standards and training programs for the other missions that the Group chooses to support.

 Groups may add these mission-driven requirements to the Field IV-I levels to meet Group needs.
-Groups are encouraged to develop supplemental materials (including testing) to ensure that members are familiar with local alerting, response, and external agency relations, as well as the additional skill the Group requires of members.
+We encourage Groups to develop materials (including testing) to ensure that members are familiar with local alerting, response, and external agency relations, as well as the additional skill the Group requires of members.